 Noel has to find a way to replace several discs in Ira’s neck and fuse a large section of his spine to stop the pain, making him bionic and giving Joye the chance of having her beloved companion back.

-Clearly Ira’s spinal situation was deteriorating and Noel decided to proceeded with surgical intervention in order to try and slow the hasty deterioration of Ira’s condition, and in consultation with Joye they agreed to proceed and do all they could to alleviate Ira’s pain.
+Clearly, Ira’s spinal situation was deteriorating and Noel decided to proceed with a surgical intervention in order to try and slow the hasty deterioration of Ira’s condition, and in consultation with Joye they agreed to proceed and do all they could to alleviate Ira’s pain.